[DISCUSS] Foo Proposal

 Usually, the Champion or incubation mentors drive this process.
 However, it can also be driven by podling community members if they know how to proceed.

-Publicity is not permitted before the Incubator PMC accepts the podling.
+Project can not issue press releases or other public statements about joining the ASF before the Incubator PMC accepts the podling.

 During incubation, the podling is expected to build and expand its community, which includes voting in new committers and PPMC members.

-Expanding and especially renewing project communities is an essential part of the ASF’s governance, as it fosters project durability.
+Expanding and especially renewing project communities are essential parts of the ASF’s governance, as it fosters project durability.

-A podling is expected to make several software releases during incubation, that gradually progress towards being fully conformant to the ASF Release Policy.
-Fully conformant releases are a condition for graduation.
+During incubation, we expect a podling to make several software releases that gradually progress towards being fully conformant to the ASF Release Policy.
+Producing fully-conformant releases is a condition for graduation.

 Note that Apache Releases consist of source code only.
-However it is common for our projects to also distribute compiled packages along with their releases.
-The focus is on the actual source code releases and all distributed compiled packages are based on those "official" releases.
+However, it is common for our projects to also distribute compiled packages along with their releases, as a convenience to users of the application.
+The focus is on the actual source code releases, and all distributed compiled packages are based on those "official" releases.

 Voting on podling releases happens in two phases: